MaSe69/mase/md/10_HEXACO/01_HEXACO.md

 Let's focus on these facets.
 They should lead to a characteristic score for each personality trait of a specific person.
 Facets should be independent of the concrete questions leading to that score.
 Further, you need to get down to the facets anyway when you want to make sense of a HEXACO result.

 Please find in my graph below the results for half of the facets, two facets for each dimension.

+These results are based on a particular HEXACO Test that used 240 questions, which is **not** the one that you currently find on hexaco.org for self test.
 <br>
 I adjusted the scale for ease of readability: <br>
 '+++' on fearfulness should relate to a 'very fearful' individual, whereas a '- - -' just means the opposite.